-Among the great variety of equipment needed to carry out the many activities of a laboratory, we can highlight the use of stoves and laboratory incubators, basic equipment that are often used quite often.
-Although laboratory stoves and incubators may look the same and generate heat as per user settings, they differ in many factors that make them suitable for their specific function.
+Among the great variety of equipment needed to carry out the many activities of a laboratory, we can highlight the use of ovens and laboratory incubators, basic equipment that are often used quite often.
+Although laboratory ovens and incubators may look the same and generate heat as per user settings, they differ in many factors that make them suitable for their specific function.

 The laboratory stove is equipment used to sterilize and dry glass or metal containers used in laboratory work.
 Using this device it is possible to remove all moisture from the containers whatever their type of manufacture, since it is a chamber with a cavity that has a higher temperature than the room temperature.

-They are specially designed equipment with an internal stainless steel chamber, which ensures the control of temperatures that can range from room temperature to 300°C. Laboratory stoves are capable of performing various forced high volume thermal applications, ensuring that a uniform temperature is provided at all times throughout the process.
-These stoves are used for heating or drying, but are also used for sterilization.
+They are specially designed equipment with an internal stainless steel chamber, which ensures the control of temperatures that can range from room temperature to 300°C. Laboratory ovens are capable of performing various forced high volume thermal applications, ensuring that a uniform temperature is provided at all times throughout the process.
+These ovens are used for heating or drying, but are also used for sterilization.

 Characteristics of a laboratory incubator